digitalhydra/donaando/README.md

 - Practice TailwindCSS
 - Practice React and Typescript
 - Create a UI library
+- Create a Storybook for the UI library
+- Create a content i18n library
 - Create a feature manager
 - Create functional testing for all apps
 - Create E2E test for the Web App